 In 2017, Sarah, Gorges Ocloo and Dirk Verstockt co-created the theatre performance Blackfacing / Whitewashing.
 The performance premiered on April 29th 2017 during the festival 'I Have A Dream Exchanged' at Zinnema.
 This festival is part of the Black History Month and brings together artists from Brussels, London and New York.

-In 2019 Sarah returns to her first love: fiction film, with the short film YANA.
+In 2019 Sarah returns to her first love: fiction film, with the award winning short film YANA.
 She funded the film herself and is grateful to have found a small but dedicated crew and cast, willing to contribute their time and craft generously.
 Sarah hopes the release of YANA will mark the beginning of new adventures in film.